jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 # You Don't Need a Bigger Boat
-An end-to-end (Metaflow-based) implementation of an intent prediction flow for kids who can't MLOps good and [wanna learn to do other stuff good too](https://www.youtube.com/watch?v=NQ-8IuUkJJc).
+An end-to-end (Metaflow-based) implementation of an intent prediction (and session recommendation) flow for kids who can't MLOps good and [wanna learn to do other stuff good too](https://www.youtube.com/watch?v=NQ-8IuUkJJc).

 This is a WIP - check back often for updates.